 Single-serve Coffee maker

 Single-serve coffee makers use a dripping method which allows you to make a single cup of coffee from each brewing cycle.
 This process is straightforward, making it much quicker.
+This will nicely compliment your kettle and toaster.

 The machine works fast, which is ideal if you’re in a hurry and you want to get on with your day.
 This makes it great for caravan use; however, single-serve coffee makers tend to be more expensive.
 If you have more than one person in your caravan, then it would make more economical and space sense to go for a different type because alternative types of coffee makers are larger so you can fill more than one cup at a time.